silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

 a read-only view of the data record.

 [info]
+Each record in the list must have an `ID` field, and the value of that field must be a positive integer.

-The data row show must be a `DataObject` subclass.
-The fields displayed in the read-only view come from `DataObject::getCMSFields()`.
+If the class representing your data has a `getCMSFields()` method, the return value of that method will be used for the fields displayed in the read-only view.

-The `DataObject` subclass displayed must define a `canView()` method that returns a boolean on whether the user can view this record.
+Otherwise, you'll need to pass in a [`FieldList`](api:SilverStripe\Forms\FieldList) to [`GridFieldDetailForm::setFields()`](api:SilverStripe\Forms\GridField\GridFieldDetailForm::setFields()).
 [/info]

 ```php